Freestyle Music Park

 Freestyle Music Park, formerly called Hard Rock Park, was a music-themed amusement park in Myrtle Beach, South Carolina.
 Built on 55 acre, the park was located at the intersection of US 501 and the Intracoastal Waterway.
 It included part of the former Waccamaw Factory Shoppes in Fantasy Harbour, and its headquarters was located in Mall 3.

 The park opened to the public on April 15, 2008, but following financial issues, it closed later that year on September 24.
 It reopened under the Freestyle brand on May 23, 2009, but it closed permanently at the end of the season due to mounting financial problems and lawsuits.
+The amusement park sat abandoned and was frequently vandalized until its complete demolition in February 2022 to develop a FedEx industrial center on the site.